tristanmorgan/awskeyring/README.md

     awskeyring env personal-aws

+Alternatively you can create a profile using the credential_process config variable.
+See the [AWS CLI Config docs](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html#cli-aws-help-config-vars) for more details on this config option.

+    [profile personal]
+    region = us-west-1
+    credential_process = awskeyring json personal-aws

-See below and in the wiki for more details on usage.
+See below and in the [wiki](https://github.com/vibrato/awskeyring/wiki) for more details on usage.

 ## Installation